nil-two/alita/README.md

 ### -m, --margin=FORMAT

-Join cells with margin which described in FORMAT.
+Join cells with a margin which described in FORMAT.
 Default FORMAT is `1:1`.

 FORMAT needs to be `{left-margin}:{right-margin}` or `{margin}`.

-If FORMAT is colon separated digits. left side will interpreted as `left-margin`, right side will interpreted as `right-margin`.
+If FORMAT is a `colon separated digits`.
+The left side will interpreted as `left-margin`, and the right side will interpreted as `right-margin`.

 	$ cat user | alita -d== -m0:1
 	(left-margin: 0, right-margin: 1)